Skip to main content

 The protocol for verifying a single claim unfolds as a timed challenge-response game governed by Bitcoin time locks.
 It ensures that both the Operator and any Watcher must act within specified time bounds or face penalties.
 The protocol can be broken down into three primary stages, which correspond to a series of interconnected Bitcoin transactions pre-signed by the Attesting Committee.

 1. Setup Stage Before the game begins, a trusted public setup generates the necessary scripts.
-The STF (Υ\Upsilon) is used to create a common reference string δ\delta via SNARG.Setup\texttt{SNARG.Setup}.
+The STF (Υ\Upsilon) is used to create a common reference string δ\delta via SNARG.Setup.
 The verifier program f(π)=SNARG.Vfy(R,δ,Φ,π)f(\pi) = \texttt{SNARG.Vfy}(R, \delta, \Phi, \pi) is split into a set of smaller sub-programs {fi(Ii)}\{f_i(I_i)\}.
 Three types of locking scripts are created: a Claim Script to initiate the process, an Assert Script for the Operator to post results of all fif_i, and a set of Disprove Scripts, one for each sub-program, which Watchers can use to prove fraud.
 The Claim Script and Assert Script are composed of multiple HOTS, which force operator to post signed claim and results of all sub-programs.
 The Disprove Scripts include all sub-programs and are organized within a Taproot address.
 These scripts are then embedded into the outputs of the pre-signed transaction graph.

 2. Claim Stage The Operator initiates the process by publishing a Claim transaction, which spends from a previous UTXO and locks their collateral (e.g., dd BTC).
 To unlock this input, the Operator must use their HOTS key to sign and reveal the state claim Φt\Phi_t.
-This action starts a timer, Δchallenge\Delta_{\text{challenge}}.
+This action starts a timer, Δchallenge\Delta_{challenge}.
 Watchers observe this claim and can run the STF locally.
 If they find the claim to be invalid, they can issue a Challenge transaction before the timeout.
 If no challenge occurs, the Operator reclaims their collateral via an Optimistic Acceptance transaction, and the claim is considered settled.

 3. Challenge and Resolution Stage If a Watcher issues a Challenge transaction (which may require them to post a smaller collateral, cc BTC, to deter frivolous challenges), the pessimistic path is taken.
 The Operator is now compelled to execute an Assert transaction.
 In doing so, they must run the chunked verifier program locally and use their HOTS key to sign and publish the results of all sub-programs {fi}\{f_i\}.
-This action starts another timer, Δdisprove\Delta_{\text{disprove}}.
+This action starts another timer, Δdisprove\Delta_{disprove}.

 The Watcher now examines the sequence of results published by the Operator.
 If the Watcher can find a single sub-program fif_i where the Operator's published output is inconsistent with the execution of fif_i on the Operator's published inputs, they have found fraud.
 The Watcher can then construct a Disprove transaction.
 This transaction spends the output corresponding to the fraudulent sub-program, executing that small chunk of logic on-chain to prove the inconsistency.
 A successful Disprove transaction forfeits the Operator's collateral, a portion of which (aa BTC, where a>ca > c) is awarded to the Watcher.
-If the Operator correctly publishes results of all fif_i, or if the Watcher fails to submit a valid Disprove transaction in time, the Operator can finalize the claim via an Acceptance transaction and recover their collateral.
+If the Operator correctly publishes results of all fif_i, and the Watcher fails to submit a valid Disprove transaction in time, the Operator can finalize the claim via an Acceptance transaction and recover their collateral.

 3.4.4.
 Security Properties